THE COST OF SOCIAL MEDIA MARKETING SERVICES IS SKYROCKETING.

 If you are planning on hiring a social media marketing agency in 2024, equip the agency with the proper resources to create the necessary content for your business to compete in a saturated digital ecosystem.
 This will benefit your business and you will see stronger results, better creative and a more substantial long-term ROI.
 If you want to allocate a budget for social media marketing, it must include resources for:

 - Monthly agency retainer fees

 - Paid media fees

-- Cost to produce creative (this cost will vary depending on type of creative). ie- video vs. photo
+- Cost to produce creative (this cost will vary depending on the type of creative).
+For exanple- video vs. photo

 If you are looking to outsource social media and content marketing services, drop us a line!
 We offer social media services as an add-on to our baseline Public Relations services.
 We no longer offer social media as a standalone service.
 We believe PR and social media must work together for the greatest ROI for your campaign.
 We would love to help you with all of your public relations and social media needs.
 Contact us today to request agency pricing for social media consulting services and social media audits.

 Top Westchester County Social Media Company | White Plains, NY

 Ruby Media Group is an award-winning Digital Marketing Agency that offers a wide range of services, including content optimization, public relations, search engine optimization, social media marketing, and AI-Powered Marketing.

 Ruby Media Groups Social Media Marketing Services include: